OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 Does Evernote Serve Ads?

 Our business model is to make the Service so valuable that our users will opt to pay for a Premium Service.
 However, we may display advertisements and promotions on or in connection with the Service, some of which may be paid for by third parties.
 We also provide announcements within the Evernote Software.
 These messages may promote other Evernote products and services (including the Evernote Market), events, demonstrate various uses of our Service and promote certain third party applications and services that work with Evernote.
-We pledge to you that we will not engage in any data mining of your information or Content in order to target advertising at you.
+We pledge to you that we will not engage in any data mining of your Content in order to target advertising at you.
+For more information, please see our Privacy Policy and Cookie Information page.

 Inasmuch as some advertising or other messaging content we provide will be based upon information provided by third parties, we shall not be responsible or liable for any loss or damage of any sort incurred by you as a result of any advertisements or other messages.
 Furthermore, your interactions with advertisers found on or through the Service, including, without limitation, all reliance upon advertising, all commercial transactions and legal obligations associated therewith, are solely between you and such advertisers.